MLD3/brain_age_prediction/README.md

 						Ratio of augmented images versus pure average images in the pool_mix augmentation.
 Default to 2.
 Useful only when pool_mix type is selected.
   --testType TESTTYPE
 						One of AVG, MAX.
 Type of validation and test file preprocessing setting used in concat augmentation.
 Default to AVG.
+  --augment AUGMENT
+						One of FLIP, TRANSLATE.
+Type of standard augmentation.
+Default to None.
+  --origSize
+						Size of the original sample before augmentation.
+One of 100, 200, 300.
+						If None, then all samples are used.
+Default to None --pretrained
+						Set to 1 to use the pretrained model to test on the UKBiobank Dataset.
 ```

   The scripts assume that you have the following directories, which you will have to create yourself: